William Kerr, 5th Marquess of Lothian

-General William John Kerr, 5th Marquess of Lothian, KT (13 March 1737 – 4 January 1815) was a British soldier and peer, styled Lord Newbattle until 1767 and Earl of Ancrum from 1767 to 1775.
-He was buried at St Andrew's parish Church, Farnham, Surrey on 19 January 1815.
+General William John Kerr, 5th Marquess of Lothian, KT (13 March 1737 – 4 January 1815), styled Lord Newbattle until 1767 and Earl of Ancram from 1767 to 1775, was a British soldier and peer.

+Early life

-He was the son of William Kerr, 4th Marquess of Lothian and succeeded to the title in 1775.
+He was the son of William Kerr, 4th Marquess of Lothian and Lady Caroline D'Arcy (daughter of the 3rd Earl of Holderness and a scion of the House of Schomberg).

-Marriage
+Career

+He succeeded to the title in 1775.
+During the Regency Crisis of 1788, he supported the rights of the Prince of Wales to become Regent.
+When George III recovered in the following year, Lothian was dismissed from the colonelcy of the Life Guards in consequence.

+Personal life

-He married Elizabeth, daughter of Chichester Fortescue of Dromisken, County Louth, and Elizabeth (née Wesley), on 15 July 1762.
-They had nine children.
+He married Elizabeth Fortescue, daughter of Chichester Fortescue of Dromisken, County Louth, and Elizabeth (née Wesley), on 15 July 1762.
+They had nine children: